-Day 104, 2005: Who else has been tripping over recipes raving about chipotle peppers in adobo sauce?
+WAY BACK ON DAY 104, 2005: Who else has been tripping over recipes raving about chipotle peppers in adobo sauce?
 Me too.
-This particular recipe may have been published more than three years ago but chipotle peppers seem to be trendy right now.
+This particular recipe was published more than three years ago but chipotle peppers seem to be trendy right now.
 Last week I found a small can in my everyday supermarket and snatched it up.
 I should have bought more!
 This make-ahead salad feels both familiar and surprising.
 The dense creaminess of the chickpeas (aka garbanzo beans) contrasts with the bright coolness of the tomatoes and cucumber which in turn are deepened by the dark, smoky chipotle pepper.
 What IS that undertone? you'll wonder.
 Very yummy – and very open to variation, what's on hand, what inspires.
 Consider sun-dried tomato, mango, pineapple or avocado.

 Update July 2006: This is a great summer salad and a true "concept recipe", one begging for variation and creativity.
 The key sauce ingredients are mayonnaise, lime and chipotle.
 The key salad ingredients are some sort of bean, onion and cilantro.
 Some times I use black beans instead of chickpeas.
 I also bulk it up with corn for color contrast and bell peppers for crunch.
 Even with more bulk, 1 tablespoon of chipotle, with NO adobo sauce, creates plenty of heat.
 This salad gets rave reviews from adults and kids alike.

-Update July 2010: Turns out, this is one of my very favorite summer salads on all of A Veggie Venture, one which returns to the table again and again because it's so easy to adapt, it tastes like 'real food' and, well, people really love it!
+AND AGAIN IN 2010 & 2015: Turns out, this is one of my very favorite summer salads on all of A Veggie Venture, one which returns to the table again and again because it's so easy to adapt, it's 100% "real food" and, well, people really love it!
 I have refined my own favorite variations of the salad but it is, truly, a concept salad for you to make your own.
 I think you'll love this!

 CHIPOTLE CHICKPEA SALAD